shpml/fundamentals/11_chapter/10_exercise.md

 | 'Suzie'     |   'Smith'   |'(415) 604-4219' |'suziesmith@email.com'|

 * Next, let's create a function, `addContact`, that accepts one parameter, `newContact`.
 This function should add the parameter to the end of the `contacts` array and return the `contacts` array.
 When you're done, try calling the function and passing in an object as a parameter to make sure it's working.
 * Now, let's create a `listContacts` function to list our contacts.
-This function should loop through the `contacts` array and log the first and last name for each contact to the console, i.e. 'John Doe'.
+This function should loop through the `contacts` array and log the first and last name for each contact to the console, i.e. `'John Doe'`.
-* Finally, let's create a function that will search through our contacts and return the contact info for any person who has a matching first or last name.
+* Finally, let's create a function that will search through our `contacts` array and return the contact info for any person who has a matching first or last name.
 Create a `search` function, which will take one parameter, `name`.
 In the `search` function, use a loop to iterate through the `contacts` array and return the current contact if his or her first *or* last name matches the `name` parameter.

 You've done it!
 We now have a working contact book that allows us to store contacts, add contacts, list contacts, and find a contact by first or last name.
 Congratulations!